Homological mirror symmetry for the quartic surface

 \section{Monodromy and negativity}

 Continuing the discussion above, suppose that $m_X = 1$, so that the fibres $X_z$ are Calabi-Yau manifolds.
 In the Lefschetz pencil case, Lemma \ref{th:shift-factor} tells us that the ``large complex structure limit monodromy'' is a downward shift.
-We will need a generalization of this statement to the case when $X_\infty$ has normal crossings, where the geometry of the monodromy map becomes more complicated.
-Intuition is provided by two aspects of mirror symmetry: ideas related to the SYZ conjecture suggest that large complex structure limit monodromy maps should be fibrewise translations in a Lagrangian torus fibration; and in the context of homological mirror symmetry we have a formula for the mirror automorphism of the derived category of sheaves which goes back to Kontsevich, see \cite{aspinwall01}.
-Because of technical difficulties, our result will finally be limited to $K3$ surfaces; but large parts of the argument are more general, and it seems likely that with some more effort, the dimensional restriction could be lifted altogether.
+We will need a generalization of this statement to the case when $X_\infty$ has normal crossings.
+This has a single purpose, namely to provide Proposition \ref{th:negativity}, which enters into the proof of Corollary \ref{th:generates-everything}; readers willing to take that Proposition for granted may want to skip most of this section.

 Before entering into the details, some motivation may be appropriate.
 The intuition underlying our approach comes from both the homological and geometric (SYZ) aspects of mirror symmetry.
 In the context of homological mirror symmetry, we have a conjectured general formula for the autoequivalence which is mirror to the large complex structure limit monodromy, which goes back to Kontsevich \cite[Equation (5)]{aspinwall01}.
 For simplicity, let's consider $Y_q^* \subset P = \mathbb{P}(\Lambda_\Q^4)$, the quartic surface over $\Lambda_\Q$ defined by \eqref{eq:fermat}, and work with $\Gamma_{16}$-equivariant coherent sheaves on it (this is derived equivalent to working with coherent sheaves on $Z_q^*$, see Lemma \ref{th:kapranov-vasserot00} below for further discussion).
 Then, the mirror autoequivalence is given by tensoring with a line bundle followed by a shift:

 In particular, for any pair of objects $(E_0,E_1)$ and any integer $k$, there is a $d > 0$ such that all morphisms from $E_0$ to $\Phi^d(E_1)$ are of degree $<k$, because the effect of the shift will predominate as we iterate.